You are $75 away from free shipping

 Hot water is not exactly your hair’s best friend—thick hair or not.
 For starters, hot water can strip your hair of essential oils, leaving it feeling dry and looking dull.
 This can lead to the appearance of frizz, which can make thick hair look even bigger.
 So, the next time you hop into the shower, resist the urge to turn up the dial.
 Wash your hair in cool, lukewarm water instead.
 Trust us, your hair will thank you!

 Flat ironing your hair can leave it looking smooth and sleek—and less thick than it really is, whereas curling your hair can make it look thicker.
-So if your goal is to make thick hair look thinner, then reach for your flat iron instead of your curling iron.
-For best results with your flat iron, make sure to always straighten your hair when it’s full dry.
+So, if your goal is to make thick hair look thinner, it's a simple choice to reach for your flat iron instead of your curling iron.
+To get the best results with your flat iron, always make sure to straighten your hair when it’s fully dry.
 Your hair is most fragile when it’s wet, and flat ironing wet hair could lead to damage.

 Once your hair is completely dry, start by separating your hair into sections.
 Use a lobster clip to keep the upper layer of your hair out of the way.
 Flat iron the underneath layers of your hair first and work your way up.
 Apply a heat protectant, like the L’Oréal Paris Advanced Hairstyle SLEEK IT Iron Straight Heatspray, before reaching for your flat iron.
-Once you’ve done that, put your flat iron on the lowest heat setting that you can to only make one pass through each section of hair.
-Grab small sections of hair so that you can successfully straighten without having to make more than one pass through your hair.
+Once you’ve done that, put your flat iron on the lowest heat setting that you can that allows you to make just one pass through each section of hair.
+Grab small sections of hair so that you can successfully straighten without having to go over sections repeatedly.

-Frizzy hair got you down?
-Here are 5 Ways to Help Manage Frizzy Hair.
+Next up: Frizzy hair got you down?
+Here are 15 Tips to Help Tame Your Frizzy Hair.